appcelerator-archive/appc.composite/README.md

 }
 ```

-That findOne results in user.findOne('9bc...') being called, and post.findOne(61204).
+That findByID results in user.findByID('9bc...') being called, and post.findByID(61204).

 ## Development